stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.loading/txtloadoptions/get_documentdirection/_index.md

 ## TxtLoadOptions.get_DocumentDirection method

 Gets or sets a document direction.
-The default value is LeftToRight.
+The default value is **LeftToRight**.